If you’ve already made the trip to Copenhagen, there’s not much stopping you from heading even further north, all the

 You can always rent a car and drive between Copenhagen and Oslo.
 This option is faster than the ferry, bus and train and offers you the leisure of going at your own pace and stopping along the way to marvel at your beautiful surroundings.

-There are two main routes to choose between when driving.
-The fast option is a 600 km, seven-hour drive with a few tolls along the way.
+The fastest route by car is a 600km drive, taking six to seven hours with a few tolls along the way.
 Head over the Öresund bridge into Sweden (details here) and keep going north on the E20 until you reach Gothenburg.
 Then, take the E6 towards Oslo.